PROTO-POLYNESIAN ETYMOLOGIES

 Hibiscus tiliaceus - Hau

-(Honoka'a, Hawaii; close-up of flower in photo on the left)
+(Honoka'a, Hawaii; close-up of flower in photo on the left.
+Photo: R.B.)

 Hau-leaf edges